 Gold Dust Plant Care

 Assuming growth conditions are ideal, this plant can reach its maturity in up to 20 years.
 It generally grows to be ten feet tall.
-Because the stem of a gold dust plant is thin and spindly, it might have to be staked when planted outdoors if you allow the plant to grow to its potential height.
+Because the stem of a gold dust plant is thin and spindly, it may require staking if you allow the plant to grow to its potential height.

-The gold dust plant makes a great choice for anyone dealing with low-light conditions, such as the north side of a house, as it prefers to grow in partial shade and needs to be protected from the bright afternoon sunlight.
+The gold dust plant makes a great choice for anyone dealing with low-light conditions, such as the north side of a house.
+It prefers to grow in partial shade and needs to be protected from the bright afternoon sunlight.
 During the winter months, sunlight can scorch and blacken the leaves.

 Gold dust plants grow best in moist, organically rich, well-drained soils.
-However, they are able to tolerate average to nutritionally poor soils, even clay soil.
+However, they can tolerate average to nutritionally poor soils, even clay soil.

 The native habitat of Aucuba japonica is in moist woodland areas, thickets, valleys, and along stream beds.
-Thus, in your garden, it will grow best in moist but well-drained soils; avoid locating it in overly moist and wet soils.
-Established plants have good drought tolerance.
+In your garden, it will grow best in moist but well-drained soils with established plants having good drought tolerance.

 Mature shrubs will only need to be watered once every few weeks but more often in drought-like conditions.
-Newly planted gold dust plants should be watered on a weekly basis (or even twice a week), at least through their first growing season.
+Newly planted gold dust plants should be watered weekly (or even twice a week) through their first growing season.

 For a specimen grown indoors as a houseplant, water soil when the top layer dries to a depth of approximately two inches.
 In containers that have been placed outdoors for the summer, keep the soil consistently moist.